 Ranging in depth between six and eight feet and offering 17 well-spaced pegs, Elgar has a reputation for its large roach as well as common, mirror and crucian carp.
 In addition, there are a lot of rudd in the water which offer great sport, particularly in summer when fishing for them just under the surface with caster certainly provides an entertaining few hours!

 Those after the bigger fish are advised to fish pole or waggler using sweetcorn, luncheon meat or chopped worm.

 Lower Broadheath Fishery is situated just off the main B4204 Worcester to Martley road behind the Senoble bakery.
 From Junction 7 of the M5 motorway take the A44 to Worcester.
 At the first roundabout turn left taking the A4440 to Hereford, Malvern and Leominster.
 Continue straight over the next four roundabouts following the signs for Leominster.
 At the fifth roundabout turn left towards Leominster and Bromyard on the A44 and after this the first right signposted Lower Broadheath and Elgar's Birthplace.
 Go right at the first crossroads signed Hallow and Martley and at the main road turn right onto the B4204.

 After half a mile you will see a complex on the right with signs for Senoble Broadheath and Vandemoortele.
 Turn into this complex and continue straight ahead heading towards the rear of the bakery.
-At the reception for Senoble turn right and continue towards the trees at the end where you will see a sign for Phil O'Brien Services.
+At the reception for Senoble turn right and continue towards the trees at the end where you will see a sign 'Fishing'.
 Turn left here and continue through the five-bar gate and down the old track which leads to Sycamore Pool and a parking area.
-To reach the other pools, turn right and follow the track which leads to Oldbury Farm.
+To reach the other pools, turn right and follow the track alongside the pools.